St. Andrew’s United Church has recently undergone a transition to a new ministry team.

 Rev. Dave Le Grand joined St. Andrew’s as full-time minister on October 1, 2018 after serving the congregation of Trinity United Church in Capreol for 12 years.
 Dave decided on St. Andrew’s, in part, because of its focus on the most vulnerable in the Sudbury downtown core.
 He looks forward to continuing the outreach work of St. Andrew’s.

-Rev. Catherine Somerville continues as St. Andrew’s minster focusing on pastoral care (including Connex support), community support, outreach, committee support and serving as a member of the St. Andrew’s Place Board.
+From July 1, 2018 to March 31, 2021, Rev. Catherine Somerville was St. Andrew’s minster focusing on pastoral care (including Connex support), community support, outreach, committee support and served as a member of the St. Andrew’s Place Board.

 Rev. Bill Steadman retired from his position with St. Andrew’s June 30, 2018.
 Bill has taken up residence on St. Joseph Island just east of Sault Ste.
 Marie and is also preaching once a month at Goulais River United just north of Sault Ste.
 Marie.